Anwealso/ReLOaD/README.md

 ## TODO

+DQN Train Script
+- Add verbose tags to all print outs
+- Make train script into a trainer wrapper class

 - [WIP] Train a basic TF-Agents PPO agent (or any agent really) on the simplesim env
 - Save screenshots of the completed environment every couple of episodes
 - Add some walls as obstructions